Isaiah Livers

-Isaiah Maurice Livers (/ˈlɪvərz/ LIH-vərz; born July 28, 1998) is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA), on a two-way contract with the Valley Suns of the NBA G League.
+Isaiah Maurice Livers (/ˈlɪvərz/ LIH-vərz; born July 28, 1998) is an American professional basketball player who last played for the Phoenix Suns of the National Basketball Association (NBA), on a two-way contract with the Valley Suns of the NBA G League.
 He played college basketball for the Michigan Wolverines.
 He attended Kalamazoo Central High School where he won the Mr. Basketball of Michigan.
 He was part of the 2017–18 team that won the 2018 Big Ten Conference men's basketball tournament and reached the championship game of the 2018 NCAA Division I men's basketball tournament.

 Early life

 Livers was born on July 28, 1998, in Kalamazoo, Michigan, to Angela and Morris Livers.
 He started playing basketball at the age of five with his father in the driveway.
 Michigan began recruiting Livers in May 2016 and he made his official visit on July 28, earning an offer.
 At the end of his recruitment, he was considering visiting Cal, but decided to cancel the visit and commit to Michigan.
 On August 7, 2016, Livers committed to Michigan over contenders Michigan State, Butler, Minnesota, California, and Boston College.
 Livers signed his National Letter of Intent to Michigan as part of a three-scholarship player incoming class with Jordan Poole and Eli Brooks.

 He was named 2017 Michigan Gatorade Player of the Year and Mr. Basketball of Michigan.
 Livers edged out second-place finisher Xavier Tillman by a 2,811–2,739 vote margin, although Tillman received three more first-place ballots.
 It was the closest vote in Mr. Basketball of Michigan history.
 Livers was Michigan's 11th Mr. Basketball of Michigan, but the first since Manny Harris in 2007.